MartianTribe/ReadModifyWrite_C-Logging/C_Sharp_Logging_Tips.md

 This article will provide you with seven tips to take C# logging to the next level whether it is logging to the console, a file or database for debugging and post-production support.
 We'll examine:

-1. Configuring for TraceSource, the bundled logging library
+1. Configuring for TraceSource, the Microsoft bundled logging library
 2. Logging to a file
 3. Creating a logging plan
 4. Configuring a logging framework